denisewong1/AFL-Statistics/notebooks.md

 ### EDA
 The EDA series is intended to ensure that understanding the data and what needs to be done to it only occurs once.
 The relevant notebook-dataset should be reviewed prior to starting work on the actual models.
+This series includes analysis of correlated, non zero variance and linear sums of various columns.